 Providing detailed, timely feedback on assignments can feel like an impossible task.
 Luke Korthals created a fully automated feedback pipeline to solve this problem.
 His cutting-edge project provides a powerful glimpse into the future of educational technology, along with a crucial warning for its use in the present.

 Throughout 2024 and 2025, select teachers from FMG conducted pilot projects in which they utilized Generative Artificial Intelligence (GenAI) tools to enhance their teaching and administrative processes.
-Using UvA AI Chat’s GDPR-proof environment housed on our own servers, staff were able to experiment with ways of enriching their education.
+With the help of the UvA AI Chat’s GDPR-proof environment housed on our own servers, staff were able to experiment with ways of enriching their education.

 In July the TLC-FMG hosted an event which introduced the new UvA AIchat.
 Here you find video recording, slide deck, and Q&A as well as a summary of the information presented by Prof. Jessica Taylor Piotrowski and Dr. Sharon Klinkenberg, co-directors of the FMG Teaching & Learning Centre.